K-5 Math Curriculum

 The study of fractions and decimals is expanded to include multiplication and division.
 Students further their understanding of measurement with

 conversion of units and volume.
 Concepts of three-dimensional shapes are also studies, as is graphing on coordinate planes.
-Hands on experiences provide a foundation for later algebraic studies.
-Application of problem solving.
+Hands-on experiences provide a foundation for later algebraic studies.
+Students focus on advanced application of problem-solving throughout the year.